Timeline of association football: 1990s

 The USA, the hosting nation, defeat China in a penalty shootout to win the Women's World Cup in front of the largest crowd ever to witness a women's sporting event.
 Organized in Italy by UEFA the first continental tournament for regions: the UEFA Regions' Cup, won by Veneto.
 Mexico win the Confederations Cup: for the first time a male national team form Northern America win a FIFA tournament.
 The UEFA Cup Winners' Cup is abolished.
+Manchester United became the first English club to win the treble by winning the Premier league, FA Cup and UEFA Champions League.